 Add your bird observations to the Hatchet Creek WMA eBird Hotspot.

 Access to the WMA is along CR 222, just west of its intersection with SR 26.
 The area is open for public use year-round, from sunrise to sunset.
 However, during hunts, public access is restricted to individuals participating in the hunt.
 Motorized vehicular access is allowed only on scouting days and days open for hunting.
 Recreational opportunities on the area include hunting, wildlife viewing, hiking, horseback riding and bicycling.
 A series of loop trails accommodate hikers, bicyclists and equestrians.
 The trail crosses Hatchet Creek and Bee Creek and is subject to seasonal flooding.
 Temporary closures may occur during timber operations.
-A trailhead with parking and restroom facilities is located farther east along SR 26.
+A trailhead with parking is located farther east along SR 26.
 The parking area can accommodate several vehicles and large horse trailers.
 Between September and April, high-quality quota hunts take place on limited days.
 They include seasons for archery, muzzleloading gun, family hunt, general gun and spring turkey.
 Fishing is allowed year-round.
-Check the list below for regulations about hunting seasons.
-Primitive camping is allowed by permit only from the St. Johns Water Management District.

 Rules Regarding Dogs

 - For purposes other than hunting, dogs are allowed, but must be kept under physical restraint at all times.
 Dogs are prohibited in areas posted as "Closed to Public Access" by FWC administrative action.
 No person shall allow any dog to pursue or molest any wildlife during any period in which the taking of wildlife by the use of dogs is prohibited.